Smarter Home Financing Starts Here - Low Down Payment Options from 1%

 Cash Out

 A cash-out refinance allows you to tap into your home's equity to consolidate high-interest debt into a new mortgage.
-This can lower monthly payments and potentially avoid upfront costs by including refinancing fees in the loan.
+This can lower monthly payments and potentially avoid upfront costs by including refinancing cost in the loan.
 It helps pay off debts like credit cards or student loans, which may improve your credit score.
 If you're staying in your home, you can use the funds for value-adding renovations.
 Additionally, it can improve cash flow, providing more flexibility in your budget and opportunities for investment or other financial goals.

 Home Equity Loan